MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/application-development/sdk/android/index.md

 In this tutorial, you learn how to add the MobileFirst Native SDK by using Gradle to a new or existing Android Studio application.
 You also learn how to configure the MobileFirst Server to recognize the application, and to find information about the MobileFirst configuration files that are added to the project.

-> For instruction to manually add the SDK files to a project, [visit the user documentation](http://www-01.ibm.com/support/knowledgecenter/SSHS8R_8.0.0/wl_welcome.html).

 **Prerequisites:**

 - Android Studio and MobileFirst CLI installed on the developer workstation.